 Founded in 2015, in Brooklyn, NY, SaveArtSpace is a non-profit organization that works to create an urban gallery experience, launching exhibitions that address intersectional themes and foster a progressive message of social change.
 By placing culture over commercialism, SaveArtSpace aims to empower artists from all walks of life and inspire a new generation of young creatives and activists.
 Since 2015, SaveArtSpace has installed the artwork of 346 artists on 643 advertising spaces in 35+ US cities, coast-to-coast and London, UK.
 The exhibition is curated by Salomée Souag, muralist, designer, and founder of Expression Against Oppression; Bernadette Little, designer and art director on the Adidas Global Brand Design team; and Xiuhtezcatl, multifaceted performer and Hip-Hop artist.

-SaveArtSpace will launch public art installations for selected works on 22 feet billboards; Hezron’s art will join 7 artists’ works in several locations around the city of Portland and will run from August 9 2021 to September 5 2021.
+SaveArtSpace will launch public art installations for selected works on 22 feet billboards; Hezron’s art will join 7 artists’ works in several locations around the city of Portland.

 We're excited to announce our upcoming feature in Curatorial Volume 3, Leaders in Contemporary Art; a captivating documentation of today’s leading contemporary artists showcasing current artwork of the highest calibre.
 This book takes a look at the creative practices of artists working in multiple disciplines from around the globe.
 Curatorial Volume 3 highlights the varied and dynamic use of media and techniques, as well as trends shaping today’s visual culture.
 It is an essential guide for marketing and design teams, interior decorators, art buyers and creative practitioners who want to connect and collaborate with influential contemporary artists.